ollipa/ruuvi_reader/README.md

 # RuuviTag sensory data reader

 A library to collect sensory data from RuuviTag sensors using Bluetooth LE.
-In practice just a convience wrapper over `btleplug` and `ruuvi_sensor_protocol` crates.
+In practice just a convenience wrapper over `btleplug` and `ruuvi_sensor_protocol` crates.

 ## Usage